IvanRublev/Domo/README.md

 * `remote_types_as_any` - keyword list of type lists by modules that should be treated as `any()`.
 F.e. `[{ExternalModule, [:t, :name]}, {OtherModule, :t}]` Default is `nil`.

+The following options can be set only globally in the configuration with `config :domo, option: value`.

+* `print_types_as_any_list` - if set to `false` disables the *Domo will treat the following types as any()* message which Domo outputs to the console at the compile time.
+Default is `true`.

 Run the `Application.put_env(:domo, :verbose_in_iex, true)` to enable verbose messages from domo in Interactive Elixir console.